 And to whom did He swear that they would not enter His rest, but to those who were disobedient?Hebrews 3:18(NASB)

-For this reason, it was very important that Jewish Christians, in the early Church, came to a correct understanding, that the Old Order under Moses had been fulfilled in Christ, and that a New Order had been implemented at Pentecost.
-Hebrews is a book that not only opens God's progressive plan of redemption for Christians today, but was originally written to help Jewish Christians, in the early Church, understand that a change in dispensations took place with the death and resurrection of Jesus Christ.
-It was to confirm that God's old order had been replaced with His new order.
+For this reason, it was very important that Jewish Christians in the early Church came to a correct understanding that the Old Order under Moses had been fulfilled in Christ, and that a New Order had been implemented at Pentecost.
+Hebrews is a book that not only opens God's progressive plan of redemption for Christians today, but was originally written to help Jewish Christians in the early Church to understand that a change in dispensations took place with the death and resurrection of Jesus Christ.
+It was to confirm that God's Old Order had been replaced with His New Order.

-The question of their failure is clearly laid out in the book of Hebrews..
-"And to whom did God swear that they would not enter His rest ----' was the rhetorical question asked in this verse.
+The question of their failure is clearly laid out in the book of Hebrews, "And to whom did God swear that they would not enter His rest?" was the rhetorical question asked in this verse.
 Who was it that God vowed would not enter a state of rest with Him?
-Well, the answer was immediately supplied, "was it not to those who were disobedient?
+The answer was immediately supplied, "was it not to those who were disobedient?"

-The entire nation of Israel fell into deliberate disobedience, apostasy and unbelief, despite the amazing miracles they had all witnessed in their lives.
-As members of the Church, the admonition in this verse is not to fall into the same sin - not to be deliberatly disobedient and wander into, apostasy and unbelief.
+The entire nation of Israel fell into deliberate disobedience, apostasy, and unbelief, despite the amazing miracles they had all witnessed in their lives.
+As members of the Church, the admonition in this verse is not to fall into the same sin - not to be deliberately disobedient and wander into apostasy and unbelief.

 By faith, we have already been given ALL we need for life and godliness - all we need to live victorious lives, as we rest in Him and He in us.
 But like the redeemed Israelites who wasted their lives in defeat, Christians can also remain defeated in the wilderness of life.
 Like this generation of Israelites, we too can miss out on living a victorious and productive life OR we can end up with a wasted life of worry and unbelief that discredits the Lord.

-Let us determine to access all that is ours in Christ and may we remember Paul's warning to the Corinthians - that redeemed saints who live in unbelief become carnal in their outlook - saved... yet as though by fire.
+Let us determine to access all that is ours in Christ and may we remember Paul's warning to the Corinthians - that redeemed saints who live in unbelief become carnal in their outlook - saved - yet as though by fire.
 Saved 'through the skin of their teeth', but suffering loss of heavenly reward.
-Eternally saved by grace through faith in Christ and yet living a defeated life in the wilderness of our own fleshly wanderings.
+Eternally saved by grace through faith in Christ and yet living a defeated life in the wilderness of their own fleshly wanderings.

 Heavenly Father, thank You that in Christ I have received my promised rest through faith in Christ - and have all I need to live a victorious, God-honouring life.
-Keep me ever looking to Jesus, and prevent me from falling into the sin of disobedience and unbelief, like the Israelites in the wilderness, who were redeemed from the slave-market in Egypt, yet wasted their life through deliberate unbelief.
-Help me to live by faith and not by sight, or feelings and may I live and work to Your praise and glory - this I ask in Jesus' name, AMEN.
+Keep me ever looking to Jesus, and prevent me from falling into the sin of disobedience and unbelief, like the Israelites in the wilderness who were redeemed from the slave-market in Egypt, yet wasted their lives through deliberate unbelief.
+Help me to live by faith and not by sight or feelings, and may I live and work to Your praise and glory.
+This I ask in Jesus' name, AMEN.